bspfsystems/BungeeIPC/README.md

 ## Developer API

 The main purpose of BungeeIPC is to facilitate sending messages between BungeeCord and Bukkit for downstream plugins.
-A few API modules have been created that can be used by any downstream plugins to access the capabilities in BungeeIPC.
+Several API modules have been created that can be used by any downstream plugins to access the capabilities in BungeeIPC.

 ### Add BungeeIPC as a Dependency